Baguuc/authoric/docs/routes.md

 + description - Required, permission description

 Query parameters:
-+ session_id - Required, ID of login session retrieved from POST /user route
++ session_token - Required, token of login session retrieved from POST /user route
 + auto_commit - Optional, determines if the event should be created or should the operation be commited (default: true)

 ### DELETE /permissions/{name}